railwayapp/docs/src/docs/develop/services.md

 layout="intrinsic"
 width={800} height={646} quality={100} />

 A railway service is a deployment target for your application.
-There are two types of services
+There are two types of services:
 - Persistent database services
 - Ephemeral deployment services